At the center of Trump's Homeland chaos, Stephen Miller is the lone survivor

 That letter reads as an explanation of Trump's lurch to a more aggressive crackdown on immigration in the aftermath of his failure to use a government shutdown to force Congress to fund his promised border wall, amid a burgeoning humanitarian crisis brought on by his administration's inability to handle an influx of Central American migrants and in preparation for his re-election bid.

-"I hope that the next Secretary will have the support of Congress and the courts in fixing the laws which have impeded our ability to fully secure America’s borders and which have contributed to discord in our nation’s discourse," Nielsen wrote in a letter released after a late-Sunday White House meeting in which she either resigned or was fired.
+"I hope that the next Secretary will have the support of Congress and the courts in fixing the laws which have impeded our ability to fully secure America’s borders and which have contributed to discord in our nation’s discourse," Nielsen wrote in the letter released after a White House meeting late Sunday in which she either resigned or was fired.

 "I can say with confidence our homeland is safer today than when I joined the Administration. ...
 We have implemented historic efforts to defend our borders, combat illegal immigration, obstruct the inflow of drugs, and uphold our laws and values," she wrote.